Finding Hope: Marking Our 17-Year Business Anniversary During a Pandemic

 We’re a small business, so we have multiple clients.
 If one client puts work on the back burner, hopefully someone else is getting ready to do more.

-But survival in today’s climate of uncertainty is not just about numbers.
+People trust us.
+Business survival in today’s climate of uncertainty is not just about numbers.
 It is also about relationships and trust.
 It is about working with people and organizations where they are at and nurturing relationships over time.
 We’ve placed a lot of our “stock” so to speak, in people and relationships.

 It’s also about helping business owners and leaders make tough choices when they may not have any good options, and helping them find a path forward.
 And we are even helping some of them find opportunity in unlikely places.
 Even in a pandemic, there is still room for creativity, hard work, and great content to shine.